 The web is huge with a countless number of great sites covering every interest imaginable.
 It is hard to make up a links page that includes even a fraction of the links touching on my interests.
-However there are a small number of links that I keep on speed dial and visit regularly.
-Heres a listing of some of my favorite links.
+Heres a short listing of some great links.

 General Interest Sites